namanmiglani/FlashcardProject/README.md

 as it would allow users to have flashcard sets with flashcards, and they could also have the option to put a flashcard set that is a subtype of their current set directly in the set with its own questions.
 For example if someone has a Math set, they could have subsets for each lecture in the math set along with some general questions in the main set.
-Using the design pattern to implement these desired changes would still allow the user to perform the user stories I wanted to this application to have after some refactoring was done.
+Using the design pattern to implement these desired changes would still allow the user to perform the user stories I wanted this application to have after some refactoring was done.
 Along with this I would rename some classes, and fields to make the project layout more clear for others working with the code.